kwat0308/flash-amr-tools/README.md

 ### Plotting Routines

-In principle the above routines are enough to do any plotting with, but we can also go one step further to get slices / on-axis (weighted) projections.
+Optional plotting routines for slice & on-axis (weighted) projections are also available.

 #### Slices

-To retrive the slice, we require the data, the position, and the axis(0, 1, or 2) in which the slicing takes place.
+To retrive the slice, we require the field name (as specified in `flash.par`), the position, and the axis(0, 1, or 2) in which the slicing takes place.

 ```
 # ex. density slice along the mid-plane
-dens_sl = amrtools.get_slice(dens, pos=0.0, axis=2)
+dens_sl = amrtools.get_slice("dens", pos=0.0, axis=2)
 ```

 #### On-Axis Projections

-To obtain the projection, we require the data and the axis(0, 1, or 2) of the projection.
+To obtain the projection, we require the field name (as specified in `flash.par`) and the axis(0, 1, or 2) of the projection.

 ```
 # ex. column density along the z-axis
-cdens = amrtools.get_cdens(dens, axis=2)
+cdens = amrtools.get_cdens("dens", axis=2)
 ```

 Optionally, one can also specify weights to have weighted projections instead.
-Note that the shape of the weights must be the same as the data.
+Note that the field name for the weights must also be specified as in `flash.par`

 ```
 # ex. temperature-weighted projection along the z-axis
-temp = amrtools.get_cube("temp")
-cdens_wtemp = amrtools.get_cdens(dens, axis=2, weights=temp)
+cdens_wtemp = amrtools.get_cdens("dens", axis=2, weights_field = "temp")
 ```

 ### Optional routines